josephguzman1994/IllithidNova/README.md

   &emsp; This uses an existing `.set` file to unpack the data in a specified directory.
 If you ran ```--download_iso``` in the same terminal session, it will use the environment variables to automatically find the output files.
 Otherwise, you will be prompted manually define the necessary files with terminal input.

   ## Notes
-  - Ensure that your internet connection is stable when downloading data from CMD 3.7
+  - Ensure that your internet connection is stable when downloading data from hosting servers
-  - For downloading isochrones, the script currently does not handle gzip-compressed files.
+  - For downloading PARSEC isochrones, the script currently does not handle gzip-compressed files.
 If you need to download large datasets, consider modifying the script (under `form_data`) to handle gzip compression.
 </details>

 <div style="display: flex; align-items: center;">
   <div style="flex-grow: 1;">
-    <h1 style="display: inline;">Halsin.py - MAST Data Retrieval Tool</h1>
+    <h1 style="display: inline;">Halsin.py - HST MAST Data Retrieval Tool</h1>
     <img src="https://github.com/josephguzman1994/IllithidNova/assets/98617911/3e589fb7-3253-41c1-90ad-8e527a3c0709" alt="HST MAST Tool" style="width: 100px;">
   </div>
 </div>